TRACE User Guide TRACE Version 9.7.5

 • Restart with HB, only consider downstream effects

-• Restart again with computeTpVarHarmonics, if desired
+• Restart again with computeTpVarHarmonics, if desired/necessary

 • Increase the number of harmonics considered